zzsdsgdtc/BiDAF_PyTorch/README.md

 parser.add_argument('--resume', default='~/checkpoints/Epoch-11.model', type=str, metavar='PATH', help='path of saved params')

-# 4. Results for now (after 7 epoch) (only in training set for now)
+# 4. Results for now (after 12 epoch) (only in training set for now)
-starting index EM: 63.325%
+starting index EM: 65.311%

-end index EM: 24.650%
+end index EM: 25.431%

-This EM doesn't represent the resulting EM in the paper
+This EM doesn't represent the resulting EM in the paper.
+And from results there must be bugs in codes